Hide-and-Seek (painting)

-Hide-and-Seek is a 1942 oil on canvas painting in the collection of the Museum of Modern Art (MoMA) in New York City, by Russian painter Pavel Tchelitchew.
+Hide-and-Seek is an oil on canvas painting by the Russian painter Pavel Tchelitchew, from 1942.
+It is held in the Museum of Modern Art (MoMA), in New York.

-The painting measures 6' 6 1/2" x 7' 3/4" (199.3 x 215.3 cm) and was painted between June 1940 and June 1942.
-It was acquired shortly after its completion by MoMA.
+The painting of large dimensions, measures 6' 6 1/2" x 7' 3/4" (199.3 x 215.3 cm) and was created between June 1940 and June 1942.
+It was acquired shortly after by MoMA.
 Tchelitchew was given a retrospective of his work at MoMA in 1942.

-Hide and Seek was completed by Tchelitchew in 1942, but he had been working on variations on its imagery since about 1934.
+Hide-and-Seek was completed by Tchelitchew in 1942, but he had been working on variations on its imagery since about 1934.

-A phenomenon seen in Hide and Seek is that of the "simultaneous image", in which a degree of ambiguity exists between various components of the composition.
-This is not unique to Hide and Seek.
+A phenomenon seen in Hide-and-Seek is that of the "simultaneous image", in which a degree of ambiguity exists between various components of the composition.
+This is not unique to Hide-and-Seek.
 Related phenomena are seen in the work of other artists, for instance Giuseppe Arcimboldo.

+Hide-and-Seek is said to have been admired or "worshipped" by some members of the Temple of the True Inner Light, a psychedelic church based in New York City.